 The Light Adjustable Lens Implant is a monofocal lens implant that can be adjusted after it’s already inside your eye.
 This adjustability allows it to be more accurate in achieving glasses-free vision for many patients.

 There are some patients who are particularly difficult to hit the bullseye with traditional, non-adjustable lens implants.
-These patients include those with extremely long or short eyes, irregular corneal astigmatism, history of laser vision correction or radial keratotomy, or corneal ectasia.
+These patients include those with extremely long or short eyes, irregular corneal astigmatism, a history of laser vision correction or radial keratotomy, or corneal ectasia.

 In these difficult patients, the light adjustable lens is an excellent option to achieve glasses-free vision.